How to fold a hemp flat origami style and some night folding tips.

 Hemp is a sensitive fabric and care does need to be taken when washing and drying.
 The more care you take, the longer your nappies will retain their shape and last.

 1. Storing dirty nappies:

-I dunk and flush poo nappies in the loo off before they go.
+- Dunk and flush poo nappies in the loo before they go in to the bucket.

 2. Washing hemp nappies: